-This conference will discuss key issues in pharmaceutical pricing, access to medicines and priorities for the Voluntary Scheme for Branded Medicines Pricing and Access, which succeeds the Pharmaceutical Price Regulation Scheme.
+This seminar discussed key issues in pharmaceutical pricing, access to medicines and priorities for the Voluntary Scheme for Branded Medicines Pricing and Access which succeeded the Pharmaceutical Price Regulation Scheme.

-Delegates will consider the impact of the new 5-year scheme on potential savings to the NHS, patient access and medicines innovation - with government announcing expected savings of around £930m in 2019.
+Delegates considered the impact of the new 5-year scheme on potential savings to the NHS, patient access and medicines innovation - with the Government announcing expected savings of around £930m in 2019.